-BITS is most commonly used by Windows to download updates to your local system.
+BITS can be used by Windows to download updates to your local system.
 If you are an end-user searching for ways to troubleshoot your BITS installation, see the knowledge base (KB) article link at the bottom of this page.
-If you are seeking to download or re-install BITS 4.0, see KB968929.

 Use BITS for applications that need to:

 - Download from or upload files to an HTTP or REST web server or SMB file server.